 10–15%.
 Below 10% the thresholds are too relaxed and real signals slip through.
 Above 20% the noise erodes trust and the brief stops getting read.
 Track FP rate weekly.
 Adjust thresholds to stay in band.
 The calibration loop is the radar.

 The signal radar is not a complicated system.
-Five focused collectors, one orchestrator, a delivery channel, and a calibration loop that tightens the system over time.
-The hard part is not building it.
-The hard part is the discipline to log false positives and adjust thresholds every week for the first month.
+Five focused collectors, one orchestrator, a delivery channel, and a calibration loop that tightens over time.
+The hard part is not building it — that week is behind you by Friday.
+The hard part is the discipline to log false positives and adjust thresholds for the first month, even when the brief is already useful enough that skipping the review feels acceptable.